The 7 Best Healthcare Credit Card Processing Companies For Medical Practices & 5 Important Concerns

 - ACH & Online Payments: Medical centers with a web front should consider payment flow.
 ACH payments are a cheap and easy way to collect payment directly from your patient’s bank account.
-And online payments provide a convenient and secure way for your patients to pay an outstanding bill and avoid the stamp.
-It means you get paid a lot faster, too.
+Additionally, online payments provide a convenient and secure way for your patients to pay an outstanding bill and avoid the stamp.
+Not to mention you get paid a lot faster this way.

 If your office relies on existing software programs, integration is certainly a critical consideration.
-Finding a processing company that works with medical software can make things like HIPAA compliance that much easier.
+Finding a processing company that works with medical software can make things like implementing HIPAA compliant payment methods that much easier.

 Good Customer Support

-Finding help when you need it, whether that’s technical expertise or you have a question about funds, is also something important to consider.
-Check out our full reviews of each processor to find out more about what customers are saying.
+Finding the help you need, whether it be technical expertise or a question about funds, is also something important to consider.
+Check out our full reviews of each credit care processor to learn what customers are saying about the company in question.
 Not all processors offer 24/7 support, but finding quality support when you need it during normal business hours is important.

-One of the biggest points of contention in the payments industry is the contract.
+One of the biggest points of contention in the healthcare payment processing industry is the contract.
 We strongly encourage every healthcare office to read and understand their merchant account agreement.
-While every company on our list gets a clean bill of health when it comes to long-term, binding contracts, you’d be surprised that even some of the largest payment brands have unforgiving agreements that get very expensive (and very frustrating) for the merchants they serve.
+While every company on our list gets a clean bill of health when it comes to long-term, binding contracts, even some of the largest payment brands have unforgiving agreements that get very expensive (and very frustrating) for the merchants they serve.
 We recommend signing up with companies that offer more flexible terms like month-to-month agreements and no cancellation fees.

 When you’re looking for a payment processor for your medical or wellness office, upfront pricing may be more elusive than you might think.
 We see a lot of “teaser rates” that mask hidden fees and similar bait-and-switch tactics.
-Again, reading your contract is very important when it comes to understanding what you’re actually going to be paying.
-Thankfully, all of the picks on our list have transparent pricing.
-That said, understanding how to look at your bill and find out what you’re paying for credit card processing in total can be critical.
+Again, reading your contract is crucial to understanding what you’ll actually be paying.
+Most of the picks on our list have transparent pricing, and we’ve uncovered the pricing structure of those whose pricing transparency leaves something to be desired.
+Regardless of the nature of your business, understanding how to look at your bill and determine what you’re paying for credit card processing in total can be critical.

 Which Of These Healthcare Payment Solutions Is Right For Me?

-In Summary: The 5 Best Healthcare Payments Providers
+In Summary: 7 Best Healthcare Payment Processing Companies